Rule 3701:1-38-18 | Posting, labeling, and receipt of packages.

 (H) The licensee shall immediately notify the final delivery carrier and the department by telephone and either telegram, mailgram, or facsimile, when:

 (1) Removable radioactive surface contamination exceeds the limits as provided in 49 C.F.R.
-173.443 (as published in the October 1, 2009 Code of Federal Regulations); or
+173.443 (as published in the October 1, 2009 Code of Federal Regulationsin effect on the effective date of this rule); or

 (I) Each licensee shall: